Table of Contents

 Liquid-Liquid-Solid Separation Applications.

 Separation of contaminated diesel fuel is an example of a liquid-liquid-solid application.
 Typically in this application, the solids concentration is low, and water could be as high as 50%.
-Since the disc centrifuge discharges the separated water continuously, high levels of water do not impede the use of a disc centrifuge.
+Since the disc centrifuge discharges the separated water continuously, high water levels do not impede the use of a disc centrifuge.

 In cases where the process fluid has a high level of solids, a 3-phase decanter (also known as a tricanter) is recommended.
 The tricanter is a decanter centrifuge with the addition of an additional liquid phase outlet.